vinayrajput0005/vinayrajput0005/README.md

-# 👋 Hi, I'm Vinay Rajput!
+# 👋 Hi, I'm Vinay Rajput,PhD!
 **Learning from the data | Innovating with bioinformatics**

-👨‍🔬 Bioinformatics Scientist | PhD Researcher
+👨‍🔬 Bioinformatics Scientist
-🔭 Currently at CSIR-NCL, Pune
+🔭 Currently at ICMR-NIV, Pune
 💻 Experienced in NGS analysis, variant calling, metagenomics, and bioinformatics pipeline development
 📊 Proficient in Python, R, and data visualization
 🔬 Specializing in SARS-CoV-2 surveillance, AMR, and environmental microbiology